Indiana Jones and the Last Crusade (movie review)

 I could show clips from every scene in the movie, but really, just go sit down and watch it if you never have, and even if you’ve seen it a million times, watch it again.
 Indiana Jones and the Last Crusade has a manic pace that never lets up.
 It’s got action, comedy, romance, drama, adventure… again, it has everything, and it’s a damn near perfect movie that I’d re-watch at the drop of a hat.
 I give it a 9.5 out of 10 – this is my favorite Indy movie and one of my favorites of all time.

-Posted on April 9, 2014, in movie reviews and tagged George Lucas, harrison ford, Indiana Jones, Indiana Jones and the Last Crusade, Indy, movie reviews, movies, sean connery, Steven Spielberg.
+Posted on April 9, 2014, in movie review and tagged George Lucas, harrison ford, Indiana Jones, Indiana Jones and the Last Crusade, Indy, movie review, movies, sean connery, Steven Spielberg.
 Bookmark the permalink.
 2 Comments.